 The Company believes that chronic tendon injuries resulting from sports-related or occupational overuse is a significant unmet medical need.
 Tendons consist of specialized connective tissues that attach muscles to bones, transmitting force and supporting the musculoskeletal system.
 When mechanical loads exceed the strength of a tendon or tensile range is lost due to aging, micro-tears of the collagen fibers within tendon occur.
 Once a tendon is injured, healing can occur intrinsically via tenocyte activation within the injured site or extrinsically via recruitment of collagen-producing cells from the surrounding area.
-Naturally healed tendon does not return to the same physiological state as 'intact' tendon, but does allow for normal function.
+Naturally healed tendon does not return to the same physiological state as 'intact' tendon, even when it supports a return to normal function.
 Inadequate rest and improper healing often result in re-injury and rupture.